-A glossary of technical terms, acronyms and abbreviations should be provided before the main text of the EIS.
+A glossary of technical terms, acronyms and abbreviations shall be provided before the main text of the EIS.

-1 Introduction
+1. Introduction

-The introduction explains why the EIS has been prepared and what it sets out to achieve.
-In particular, the introduction should address the level of detail required to meet the level of approval being sought (for example, whether the proponent is seeking only a preliminary approval through the Integrated Development Assessment System (IDAS) or a full approval with all permits).
+The function of the introduction is to explain why the EIS has been prepared and what it sets out to achieve.
+In particular, the introduction should address the level of detail of information required to meet the level of approval being sought (for example, whether the proponent is seeking only a preliminary approval through the Integrated Development Assessment System (IDAS) or a full approval with all permits).
 It should also define the audience to whom it is directed, and contain an overview of the structure of the document.
 Throughout the EIS, factual information contained in the document should be referenced.